 You look at what different colours mean and think about choosing two colours (plus black/grey/white).
 (See a graphic designer for advice).

 Consider weaving your name, your colours and a certain ‘mood’ into an author banner.
-Your logo is more a square or rectangle but the banner (for website) is extra wide and only 150 – 200 px high.
+Your logo is more a square or rectangle, but a banner (for the website) is extra wide and only say 200 px high.
 These are not the same file!
 A website banner must be reduced in size without loss of clarity.

-A banner has a background which works in with the name and does not overshadow it.
+A banner has a background that works in with the name and does not overshadow it.
 Illustrator designers can do cool fades of your photo into the background.

 Decide your Passion and Angle